Admin Dashboard

 OAuth Auto-Setup

-If your Stalwart server supports it, the dashboard offers OAuth auto-setup: a wizard validates origin and issuer URLs and configures the OAuth client end-to-end.
+If your Stalwart server supports it, the dashboard offers OAuth auto-setup: a dialog validates origin and issuer URLs and configures the OAuth client end-to-end.
 Useful for getting SSO working without hand-editing config.

 Behind a Reverse Proxy